woofwoofinc/cargo-sphinx/README.md

 [![](http://meritbadge.herokuapp.com/cargo-release)](https://crates.io/crates/cargo-release)

-This a script standardize release of cargo project for you.
+This a script standardize release process of cargo project for you.

 Basically it runs following tasks:

 * Check if current working directory is git clean
-* Read version from Cargo.toml, remove prerelease extension and commit if necessary
+* Read version from Cargo.toml, remove prerelease extension, bump version and commit if necessary
 * Run `cargo publish`
+* Generate rustdoc and push to gh-pages optionally
 * Create a git tag for this version
 * Bump version for next development cycle
 * `git push`